-Students following assessment method I (Examination and Summative Essay), are required to write one essay of 2,000-2,500 words (including all quotations but excluding footnotes and bibliography) on one of the following topics (or negotiate a different title with Nick).
+Students following assessment method I (Examination and Assessed Essay) are required to write one assessed essay of 2,000-2,500 words on one of the following topics (or negotiate a different title with Nick).

 - ‘Predilection for revolt has, paradoxically, prevented the emergence of solid left political culture in France.’
 Discuss.

 - Is the Mitterrand era best described as a failed socialist experiment?

 - How did the PS once more become a party of government in 2012?

 - Why is the French trade union movement so different from the British trade union movement?

 - What role has the far left played in French politics since 1968?

 - Explain the apparent decline of the left-wing intellectual.